Easy Textured Landscape Painting Idea For Kids

 - Do not use water to clean your brush.
 You will not get the same texture feel and kids will end up with watered-down colors.

-- Make sure to not mix colors on the paint tray.
-Children need to understand that if they do that they will not get the variety of colors and tints.
+- Make sure not to mix colors on the paint tray.
+Children need to understand that if they do that, they will not get the variety of colors and tints.